Seven Things You Need To Do Before Arriving On Campus

 3. Make sure you stock up on the following: quarters (for laundry, although the machines take Hokie Passport and other cards too), ear plugs (in case your roommate wants to watch Netflix during your nap time), and duct tape (for whatever).

 4. Memorize your important numbers.
-You'll especially want to know your Student ID number (on your Hokie Passport), your PID and password, your Social Security number, and any PIN numbers you may need for banking.
+You'll especially want to know your Student ID number (on your Hokie Passport), your VT Username and password, your Social Security number, and any PIN numbers you may need for banking.
 Unfortunately, writing it on your hand doesn't count as memorizing.

 5. Verify your health coverage.
 We know it doesn't sound that interesting, but without health insurance, you could end up overpaying by thousands of dollars for basic injuries or health problems.
 If you don't have a health insurance plan, Virginia Tech strongly recommends signing up with a reputable insurance agency before the school year begins.
 Likewise, the Virginia Tech Office of Risk Management offers health coverage for students.